Meet THE Collective

 Erica (she/her) is a NEDA Proficient Death and Transition Doula working in the Chicagoland area.
 She completed her doula training with Going with Grace in April of 2021.
 Her focuses are memorial rituals/ remembrances, legacy work, facilitating family conversations around end of life, obituary writing, active end of life care, and cancer treatment support.

-waxwingjourneys.com
+Website: waxwingjourneys.com

 Email: ericareid@gmail.com